TommasoTron/L-BFGS/README.md

 ## Algorithms

-This project implements/analyzes Quasi-Newton methods for unconstrained non-linear optimization.

 ### BFGS (Broyden–Fletcher–Goldfarb–Shanno)

 BFGS is an iterative method for solving unconstrained non-linear optimization problems.
 As a Quasi-Newton method, it approximates the Hessian matrix of the objective function using gradient evaluations.